hebcal/noaa/README.md

         does not set, a null will be returned.
 See detailed explanation on top of the page.
 **See**

-- AstronomicalCalculator#adjustZenith
+- adjustZenith
-- #getSeaLevelSunrise()
+- getSeaLevelSunrise()
-- AstronomicalCalendar#getUTCSunrise
+- getUTCSunrise

 <a name="NOAACalculator+getSeaLevelSunrise"></a>

 ### noaaCalculator.getSeaLevelSunrise() ⇒ <code>Temporal.ZonedDateTime</code> \| <code>null</code>
-A method that returns the sunrise without [elevation adjustment](AstronomicalCalculator#getElevationAdjustment(double)).
+A method that returns the sunrise without [elevation adjustment](getElevationAdjustment).
 Non-sunrise and sunset calculations such as dawn and dusk, depend on the amount of visible light, something that is not affected by elevation.
 This method returns sunrise calculated at sea level.
 This forms the base for dawn calculations that are calculated as a dip below the horizon before sunrise.